bensonbanda/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type will the type iamafile in /tmp 13-symbolic_link script will create a sym link 14-copy_html will copy the html files.
+100-lets_move script will move files to /tmp/u directory